Universal and Parameter-free Gradient Sliding for Composite Optimization: Parameter-free strategy for GDS

-We conclude this subsection by discussing the connections between the convergence analyses of the modified and original subroutines in Algorithms \ref{alg:GDS_linesearch_subroutine} and \ref{alg:GDS_subroutine}.
-Since the modified subroutine follows the same update structure as the original one, with the only difference being the additional superscript index $s$, the convergence analysis of the original subroutine applies directly.
-Specifically, the backtracking procedure in the modified subroutine ensures that the smoothness condition \eqref{eq:GDS_f_ineq} in Lemma~\ref{thm:GDS_subroutine_convergence} is satisfied automatically for all $k\ge1$, $s\ge1$, and $t\ge1$.
-Therefore, the assumptions required in Lemma~\ref{thm:GDS_subroutine_convergence} hold by construction in the modified subroutine, and Lemma~\ref{thm:GDS_subroutine_convergence} applies directly to Algorithm~\ref{alg:GDS_linesearch_subroutine} with additional superscript index $s$.
+We conclude this subsection by noting that the convergence analysis of Subroutine~\ref{alg:GDS_linesearch_subroutine} follows directly from that of Subroutine~\ref{alg:GDS_subroutine}, since the two subroutines follow the same core structure, differing only by the additional index $s$.
+Specifically, the backtracking procedure in Subroutine~\ref{alg:GDS_linesearch_subroutine} enforces the smoothness condition \eqref{eq:GDS_f_ineq} for all $k,s,t\ge1$.
+Therefore, Lemma~\ref{thm:GDS_subroutine_convergence} applies directly, with the added superscript $s$.